Acacia anfractuosa

-Acacia anfractuosa is a species of flowering plant in the family Fabaceae and is endemic to the south-west of Western Australia.
+Acacia anfractuosa is a species of flowering plant in the family Fabaceae and is endemic to the southwest of Western Australia.
 It is a diffuse, spindly, weeping shrub or tree with widely spreading, linear or s-shaped phyllodes, spherical heads of 22 to 32 golden-yellow flowers, and linear pods up to 120 mm long.

 Description

 Acacia anfractuosa is a diffuse, spindly, weeping shrub or tree that typically grows to a height of 1.3-4.5 m, its new shoots resinous.
 The phyllodes are widely spreading, linear or s-shaped, diamond-shaped to flat in cross-section, green to greyish-green with down-curved edges, mostly 80–170 mm long and 1–2 mm wide.
 The central vein and edge veins are yellowish.
 The flowers are borne in one or two spherical heads in axils on a peduncle 4–11 mm long, each head 7–12 mm long and 6–8 mm in diameter, with 22 to 32 golden-yellow flowers.
 Flowering occurs from July to December and the fruit is a firmly papery pod up to 120 mm long and 1.5–5.0 mm wide and slightly constricted between the seeds.
 The seeds are linear to elliptic, glossy mottled brown, 4.5-5.0 mm long with a white aril.